Makes 20 sandwich cookies.

 - 1 teaspoon cinnamon

-Take a heaped teaspoon on of meringue mixture and slide it onto baking sheet.
-Repeat with the rest of the mixture.
-You can make smaller or bigger heaps, but make sure you adjust baking times according the their size.
-Bake for 30 to 35 minutes.
-They should still be a bit chewy in the middle.
-Let them cool on a wire rack completely.
+Fold in the hazelnuts and cinnamon gently.
+Place a heaping teaspoon of meringue mixture on a baking sheet.
+Repeat with the remaining mixture.
+You can make smaller or larger heaps, but remember to adjust baking times accordingly.
+Cook for 30–35 minutes.
+They should still be chewy in the center.
+Allow them to cool completely on a wire rack.

 For the chocolate ganache filling.